 Variety (is the spice of life)

 If you’re considering applying for a natural sciences degree, then chances are you haven’t completely decided where your future lies.
 Not everyone has their life planned out after their studies are over.
 A lot of people can’t decide, after finishing school, which single subject they want to study – it’s a big decision!
-A natural science course allows you to try out multiple subjects and see what its actually like doing these subjects at university without committing to one single topic of study.
+A natural science course allows you to try out multiple subjects and see what it’s actually like doing these subjects at university without committing to one single topic of study.
 Which is great for indecisive people like me!

 I couldn’t decide whether I wanted to commit to a biology degree after finishing A-levels.
 So a degree that gave me a bit more time to think about my choices seemed a great idea.
 Due to my specialisation pathway, I was able to study four subjects in my first year (archaeology, biology, chemistry and environment).
 Then two subjects in my second year (archaeology and chemistry).
 Eventually dropping down to a single subject (chemistry) for my final two years of study.
-This delaying of choosing my “specialist subject” (think Mastermind- but without the big black chair) was invaluable to me.
+This delay in choosing my “specialist subject” (think Mastermind- but without the big black chair) was invaluable to me.
 I ended up specialising in a subject that I really wasn’t expecting to!

 Although the workload for studying multiple subjects is demanding, the variety of assignments means that things don’t get too repetitive throughout your degree.
 You may think the life of a science student would be full of labs, labs and more labs, but natural scientists also get a chance to take a break from this routine.
 In first year, there would be days where I’d go from doing maths-based assignments for chemistry, to writing an essay about ecosystems for an environment course!
 The diversity of work means that you get to use different parts of your brain all the time.
 Your degree will never get monotonous.